allegro/axion-release-plugin/docs/configuration/force_version.md

 ## Force snapshot version

-If you want to override the default \'stableness\' check logic, you can ask axion to generate snapshot version (as if you would have some committed changes) using `release.forceSnapshot` flag.
-It\'s especially useful with integration with CI servers when you want to ensure that CI build plans always to produce and publish snapshot artifacts (contrary to release plans):
+If you want to override the default snapshot check logic, you can ask `axion` to generate snapshot version (as if you would have some committed changes) using `release.forceSnapshot` flag.
+It's especially useful with integration with CI servers when you want to ensure that CI build plans always to produce and publish snapshot artifacts (contrary to release plans):

-> ./gradlew build publish -Prelease.forceSnapshot
+    ./gradlew build publish -Prelease.forceSnapshot